 It should, however, be noted that it is fairly unusual for machinery not to have electrical and other equipment which potentially also brings it within scope of the EMC, RoHS and other regulations which do require the importer (or an AR) to be identified.

 The EU Market Surveillance Regulation

 Regulation 2019/1020, better known as the Market Surveillance Regulation (MSR), is a measure which was enacted by the European Union to clarify the relationships between the different economic operators and bring consistency across the different EU directives and regulations.
-The Regulation is due to come into force in the EU on 16 July 2021.
+The Regulation came into force in the EU on 16 July 2021.

 Because the implementation date of the Regulation is after the end of 2020, the UK is not bound to apply the MSR in GB, and the UK government has announced that it does not intend to do so voluntarily.
-This leaves the legal status of AR’s and importers in the UK a little less certain than will be the case within the EU, but the UK guidance quoted above goes a long way to filling this gap.
+This leaves the legal status of AR’s and importers in the UK a little less certain than will be the case within the EU.

 Direct shipment to end users

-To summarise the above discussion, when shipping product into GB (unless shipping direct to end users), a UK based importer must be identified, or, alternatively, the manufacturer can appoint a UK-based AR.
+To summarise the above discussion, when shipping product into GB (unless shipping direct to end users), a UK based importer must be identified, even if the manufacturer has appointed a UK-based AR.
 This requirement is a consequence of Brexit and in effect has been in place since 1 January 2021, although it originates from legislation originally introduced in 2016.